-Arcus Clouds: What They Are And How They Form
+Defining Arcus Clouds – What They Are And How They Are Formed

-Some cloud types appear in very distinct shapes and sizes.
+Certain cloud types appear to have very distinct shapes and sizes.
 Arcus clouds are one such example, but these cloud formations may also be an indication of something much more ominous approaching.

 Under the right conditions, many cloud formations make for some of the most striking photographs you can take.
 Some clouds, though, are so visually impressive and awe-inspiring that a picture doesn’t do it justice.
 Arcus clouds are one such example.

-This article focus on what arcus clouds are, how they form, as well as the different types of arcus clouds.
+This article focuses on what arcus clouds are, how they form, as well as the different types of arcus clouds.

-It is clear that arcus cloud formations are responsible for some of the most spectacular views one can observe from the planet's surface.
-But there is more substance to this meteorological phenomenon than merely looks.
+Arcus cloud formations may be responsible for some of the most spectacular views one can observe from the planet’s surface, but there is more to this meteorological phenomenon than merely its appearance.

 Arcus Cloud Definition

-Arcus Cloud is the umbrella term used in meteorology for low-lying accessory clouds that spread out horizontally, usually from the boundary of a more extensive storm system like a thunderstorm.
+Arcus cloud is the umbrella term used in meteorology for low-lying accessory clouds that spread out horizontally, usually from the boundary of a larger storm system, like a thunderstorm.
 These cloud formations have a visually striking appearance and typically form as shelf or roll clouds.

 The summary provides a concise but cryptic definition of what an arcus cloud is and how it forms.
 A broader definition is needed to fully understand this type of cloud formation.

-Arcus clouds are low-altitude clouds with the cloud base forming at the height of approximately 2 kilometers (6500 feet).
+Arcus clouds are low-altitude clouds with the cloud base forming at a height of approximately 2 kilometers (6500 feet).

 Arcus clouds are divided into two main categories: Shelf Clouds and Roll Clouds.
 As a result, arcus clouds are either wedge-shaped or in the shape of a horizontal tube-shaped column (depending on whether a shelf or roll cloud develops).

-Unlike the cumulonimbus clouds that form the basis for the formation of many arcus clouds, arcus clouds themselves develop and spread out in a horizontal fashion.
+Unlike the cumulonimbus clouds that form the basis for many arcus clouds, arcus clouds themselves develop and spread out in a horizontal fashion.

-Arcus clouds pose no direct danger in the form of precipitation or strong winds, but in many cases, act as a precursor for approaching thunderstorms and severe weather.
+Arcus clouds pose no direct danger in the form of precipitation or strong winds, but in many cases act as a precursor to approaching thunderstorms and severe weather.

 How Do Arcus Clouds Form?